yihui-lai/yihui-lai.github.io/talks.md

-- **Combining Dual-Readout Crystals and Fibers in a Hybrid Calorimeter for Future $e^+e^-$ Higgs Factories** [Slides](https://indico.cern.ch/event/847884/timetable/?view=standard#206-homogeneous-dual-readout-e){: .btn} *Talk presented at the 19th International Conference on Calorimetry in Particle Physics, *
+- **Combining Dual-Readout Crystals and Fibers in a Hybrid Calorimeter for Future $e^+e^-$ Higgs Factories** [Slides](https://indico.cern.ch/event/847884/timetable/?view=standard#206-homogeneous-dual-readout-e){: .btn} *Talk presented at the 19th International Conference on Calorimetry in Particle Physics*
   University of Sussex, Brighton, UK
   May 2022